Solving Sales

 Step 3: Assign clear ownership (resource allocation)

 A sales performance improvement plan requires accountability.
 If a territory is underperforming due to a vacancy or a ramping rep, don't let the leads die there.
 Shift resources.
 Reassign "gap leads" to your closers.
-This might feel uncomfortable, but in a gap scenario, optimizing for the company number takes precedence over territory fairness.

 Step 4: Track progress relentlessly

 This is where sales performance coaching becomes critical.
 Move from monthly business reviews to weekly "stand-ups" focused solely on gap execution.
 These aren't status updates; they are blocker-removal sessions.
-"What is stopping you from making those 20 calls today?"

 To move from theory to action, you need the right tools.
 A sales performance analysis should live in a shared document, not just in a conversation.